Him188/Notes-for-CAIE/Physics/A2 Terms & Definitions.md

 #### Define `radian` \[2\]
 - *Angle subtended at the centre of circle*,
-- *by an arc equal in length to the radius of the circle.*
+- ... *by an arc equal in length to the radius of the circle.*

 #### What is meant by `angular velocity` \[2\]

 For all contexts, \[1\]
-- *Angular displacement swept out by radius, per unit time.*
+- *Angular displacement swept out by radius, per unit time*

 For some contexts, another \[1\]
-- *by the string*
+- ..., *by the string*

 Gravitation, Electromagnetism
 -----------------------------